LessonPlanet/delegate_all_for/README.md

 ## Credits

-* Inspiration for how to do it came from ["Delegating Your Attributes"](http://killswitchcollective.com/articles/21_delegating_your_attributes)
+* Inspiration for how to do it came from [Delegating Your Attributes](http://killswitchcollective.com/articles/21_delegating_your_attributes)